 Master teachers are exceptional educators who serve as district-wide models of excellence.
 Master teachers have at least five years of experience, possess deep expertise in their craft, and are capable of elevating the practice of already-gifted educators.
 Master teachers will assume additional roles and responsibilities to support the district's improvement.

-Transition to the Career Ladder
+Career Ladder Schedule